Shop

 New York: Charles Scribner's Sons 1929.

-First edition, first issue of this early Hemingway classic, which established him among the American masters.
+First edition of this early Hemingway classic, which established him among the American masters.
 Octavo, original black cloth.
-Presentation copy, inscribed by the author in the year of publication on the front free endpaper, “To Eleanor Havre from her friend Ernest Hemingway Paris October 18 1929.”
-Near fine in a very good first state dust jacket with the misspelling “Katharine Barclay” in the blurb on the front flap.
+Fine in a near fine first state dust jacket with the misspelling “Katharine Barclay” in the blurb on the front flap.
+A very sharp example of this highspot of American literature.

 -